 Mount Gahinga

-Porters are a good choice because they can also be morale boosters as they chat you up to the mountain and care for you especially if you are a solo traveler in a big group on the hike.
-Also check if you are physically capable to do the hike or if it is going to be your first hike, you may as well start preparing a few months to your hike by running or hiking smaller hills and also check with your doctor if any health complications as it can be tricky once on the hike and you are challenged health-wise.
+Porters are a good choice because they can also be morale boosters as they chat you up on the mountain and care for you, especially if you are a solo traveler in a big group on the hike.
+Also, check if you are physically capable of doing the hike, or if it is going to be your first hike, you may as well start preparing a few months before your hike by running or hiking smaller hills and also check with your doctor if you have any health complications, as it can be tricky once on the hike and you are challenged health-wise.
 Your doctor may be able to advise what you can do and what you may not be able to.

 book a safari